sci-comp/SceneBuilder/README.md

 - Select previous/next category by pressing: Alt + Left/Right Arrow
 - Exit placement mode: Escape

-Many other commands may be rebound by selecting new values in `scene_builder_input_map.tres`.
+Meanwhile, shortcuts for scene builder commands may be rebound by selecting new values in `scene_builder_input_map.tres`.
 Note that, for the most part, Godot doesn't make use of the `Alt` modifier, so we are free to fill out the keyboard with our own shortcuts that use this modifier.

+You will need disable/enable the plugin in order to update new values in `scene_builder_input_map.tres`.

 ## Scene builder commands